U.S. flag

 Introduction

-It’s normal for our vision to gradually get worse with age.
-Some people also have medical conditions that further affect their vision or may even lead to blindness.
-One possible cause of worsening vision is age-related macular degeneration (AMD).
+It is normal for our vision to gradually get worse with age.
+But some older people also have medical conditions that further affect their vision or may even lead to blindness.
+One common cause of worsening vision is known as age-related macular degeneration (AMD).

-AMD is a chronic condition that usually affects both eyes and is brought about by a metabolic disorder.
-It develops in the macula, the part of the eye that is especially important for seeing sharp images.
-But vision loss usually only occurs in more advanced stages of AMD.
-There are two types of AMD: “dry” and “wet.”
-Wet AMD causes vision loss more quickly.
-Neither can be cured.
-But treatment for wet AMD can help to keep and sometimes even improve vision, or at least slow down the progression of the disease.
+AMD is a chronic condition that usually affects both eyes and is caused by an underlying metabolic disorder.
+It develops in the macula – an area at the back of the eye that is especially important for seeing in focus.
+But vision loss usually only occurs in advanced AMD.
+There are two types of this disease:

 Symptoms

-Macular degeneration causes the gradual loss of vision in the part of the eye where we see things in sharpest detail.
-This area is at the center of the retina and takes its full Latin name from its yellowish color (“macula lutea,” meaning “yellow spot”).
+Macular degeneration causes the gradual loss of vision in the part of the eye that allows us to see fine detail.
+This area is at the center of the retina lining the back of the eye.
+It takes its full Latin name from its yellowish color (“macula lutea,” meaning “yellow spot”).
 We need this “central vision” to do things like read, drive a car or recognize faces.

-Central vision loss makes objects appear blurry and distorted, particularly when you look at them directly.
+Central vision loss makes things appear blurry or distorted, particularly when you look at them directly.
 In advanced AMD, people can no longer see them at all.
-Although objects towards the edge of your field of vision usually remain visible, it is difficult to see what they are.
+Although you can usually still see objects towards the edge of your field of vision, it's difficult to tell what they are.

-Illustration: Typical loss of vision caused by AMD; Things that you focus your vision on appear blurry, left: Page of a book, right: Face
+Illustration: Typical loss of vision caused by advanced AMD; Things that you look at directly appear blurry, left: Page of a book, right: Face

 Causes and risk factors